The Best Essential Oils for Hirsutism

 What is Hirsutism?

-Hirsutism is a highly treatable condition that is most commonly presented in women and children of all ages.
-It is where there is an excessive hair growth pattern on either the face, neck, chest, back and pubic regions.
-It is thoughts that between 5-10% of women globally have this condition, and while it can differ greatly in the level of severity and the areas affected, for many, it is manageable with any number of treatment options.
+Hirsutism, or the presence of excess hair growth, is a highly treatable condition that is most commonly presented in women and children of all ages.
+The excess hair growth mainly affects areas where men typically have a lot of hair, such as the face, neck, chest, back and pubic regions.
+It affects 5-10% of women globally, and while it can differ greatly in the level of severity and the areas affected, for many, it is manageable with any number of treatment options.

 How do people treat Hirsutism?

-These types of permanent hair removal treatments have become much more affordable in recent years, and even more accessible as a direct result of this.
-These options include Electrolysis, Laser Hair Therapy, and IPL treatments.
+As some medications may take some time before they start working, physical hair removal options are often of big help for women with hirsutism.
+There are different methods of hair removal available.
+Some of them are very cost effective and can be done at home, such as shaving, waxing, plucking, sugaring or using depilatory creams.
+However, they may not be long lasting and need to be repeated frequently.
+There are options for semi-permanent or permanent hair removal, namely Electrolysis, Laser Hair Therapy, and IPL treatments.
 Because they need to be carried out by professionals over a number of treatment sessions, they do cost a considerable amount of money.
-However, for many people who want to remove the issue of unwanted hair on a permanent basis, all three options provide a highly-effective long-term solution.
+However, for many people who want to remove the issue of unwanted hair on a permanent basis, these three options provide a highly-effective long-term solution.

 - Spearmint (Learn more)